The 4 Best Low-Sodium Meal Delivery Services To Limit Your Daily Salt Intake

 Sustainability & quality: Sustainable agriculture is just as important to Sunbasket as environmentally friendly packaging.
 The brand sources organic and local produce and supports regenerative agriculture practices—so you get quality you can trust.

 Cost: From $11 per serving for meal kits

 Who needs a low-sodium diet?

-Not everyone needs to eat a low-sodium diet.
-It's commonly recommended for those with high blood pressure, kidney failure, or heart failure, but the benefits for those without health issues still need additional research.
+Not everyone needs to eat a low sodium diet.
+It's commonly recommended to those with high blood pressure, kidney failure, or heart failure, but the benefits for those without health issues still needs additional research.

-Additionally, a review of 34 studies found that those with hypertension saw a significant reduction in their high blood pressure levels after consuming a low-sodium diet.
+Additionally, a review of 34 studies found that those with hypertension saw a significant reduction in their high blood pressure levels after consuming a low sodium diet for at least four weeks.
 Those with normal blood pressure levels also saw a drop—just on a smaller scale.

-All that being said, a super-restricted intake of sodium may also have negative impacts on those who don't need it.
-At the end of the day, talking with your doctor is the best way to understand whether a low-sodium diet is right for you.
+All that being said, a super restricted intake of sodium may also have negative impacts for those who don't need it.
+At the end of the day, talking with your doctor is the best way to understand whether a low sodium diet is right for you.

 The best way to reduce your sodium intake is by consuming your meals at home—and a low-sodium meal delivery service is the easiest way to track your intake without spending the evening reading nutrition labels.
 Whether you want a meal kit like Sunbasket to teach you new recipes or a prefer a prepared organic entree from Fresh n' Lean, our picks have you covered with nutritious options that emphasize non-GMO and sustainably sourced ingredients.